 Size and Weight Comparison

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Samsung D-Xenon 50-200 F4-5.6 ED weighs 255g, which means it is 17g (6%) lighter than the Pentax 50-200mm F4-5.6 ED which has a weight of 272g.

 Lens Mounts

 The Samsung D-Xenon 50-200 F4-5.6 ED has the Pentax KAF2 lens mount whereas the Pentax 50-200mm F4-5.6 ED has the Pentax KAF lens mount.
-Some of the latest released cameras that are compatible with these mounts are , and for the Pentax KAF2 Mount and Pentax KF, Pentax K-3 III and Pentax KP for the Pentax KAF Mount.
+Some of the latest released cameras that are compatible with these mounts are , and for the Pentax KAF2 Mount and Pentax K-3 III Monochrome, Pentax KF and Pentax K-3 III for the Pentax KAF Mount.

 Focal Range